Dameon Pierce: Professional career

+Houston Texans

 2022

 Pierce was selected by the Houston Texans with the 107th overall pick in the fourth round of the 2022 NFL draft, using one of the selections acquired in the Deshaun Watson trade.
 After final roster cuts, Pierce was named the first-string running back for the 2022 season.

 Pierce made his NFL debut in Week 1 against the Indianapolis Colts.
 He had 11 carries for 33 rushing yards in the 20–20 tie.
 In Week 3, against the Chicago Bears, he scored his first professional touchdown on a one-yard rush.
 The following week, against the Los Angeles Chargers, Pierce broke out with 14 carries for 131 yards and one touchdown, which was a 75-yard rush.
 In Week 9, against the Philadelphia Eagles, he had 27 carries for 139 rushing yards in the 29–17 loss.
 His season was cut short by an ankle injury in the fourth quarter of week 13 against the Dallas Cowboys.
 He finished his rookie season with 939 rushing yards and four touchdowns, along with 30 catches for 165 yards and one touchdown through 13 games and starts.